Last updated on .

 The Bomonti brewery was established in 1890.
 From 1930 to 1950, the factory’s courtyard operated as a beer garden where people could get together and drink freshly brewed beer.
 In the 1950s, the area became more industrialized until factories began to close in the 1980s.
 The Bomonti brewery operated until 1990.

-The brewery sat empty as the area turned residential and later grew in popularity.
-Finally, in 2015, the former brewery was renovated into an entertainment complex called Bomontiada, turning once again into a beer garden.
+The brewery sat empty as the area grew in popularity and turned residential.
+Finally, in 2015, it was renovated and converted to an entertainment complex called Bomontiada, returning once again to life as a beer garden.

 Ara Güler Museum